-When it comes to choosing a home generator the first decision that needs to be made is whether to purchase a portable or a fixed permanent home generator.
-Once that has been decided then there is the question as to the size and power of generator that will be needed.
+When choosing a home generator the first decision that needs to be made is whether to purchase a portable or a fixed permanent home generator.
+Once that has been decided, then there is the question of the size and power of the generator that will be needed.

-One other key decision that needs to be made is whether or not a more-expensive sine wave generator is necessary or can you make due with the cheaper variety – a square wave generator.
-Then last of all is the decision as to which type of fuel you will be using to run the generator.
+One other key decision that needs to be made is whether a more-expensive sine wave generator is necessary or can you make do with the cheaper variety – a square wave generator.
+Last of all is the decision as to which type of fuel you will use to run the generator.

 Table of Contents